Okay, this is just a post about a fabulous recipe.

 Obviously, it goes well over ice cream sundaes.
 And cake.
 And in Salted Caramel Apple Pie.
 I put in over oatmeal.
 Caramel Macchiato coffees.
 I use it bliss balls.
 I use it as a glaze over bundt cakes.
 Oh heck, I just eat it by the spoonful.
 And now you can as well!
 Now that I have shared this recipe, I can share some of the other recipes I just listed.
 The next recipe in my head for this great sauce: Bourbon Caramel Ice Cream.
 Can’t wait to get it out of my head and see how it turns out.
 I have now armed you with a very powerful little ingredient!

-Truly, it is as simple as melting sugar, some bourbon and maple syrup in a pot, then adding some butter, and finally some cream and salt.
+Truly, it is as simple as melting sugar, bourbon and maple syrup in a pot (which will take some time, don’t rush it), then adding some butter, and finally some cream and salt.
 Then you let it cool.
 And put it in a jar.
 And keep it in the fridge for the long term, where it will tempt you every time you open the door.

 If you are going to use it, after storing it in the fridge, you will want to let it come to room temperature.
 And depending on how runny you want it, you may want to reheat what you need over low heat in a small pot.
 But, depending on the recipe, you will want to let it cool just a touch before pouring, or else the heat of the sauce may affect what you are pouring it over.
 You know what I mean 🙂